svandragt/freshcookies/README.md

 3. Cog > Debug Addons > Load Temporary Addon... and navigate to the folder of step 1.

 Feedback welcome, open issues!

+# How to use it
+After loading the extension, it starts intercepts any new/changed cookies with a long expiry date and sets it to a manageable 15 days.
+This will mean you're logging into systems every 2 weeks or os, however it also means tracking via cookies is limited in between website visits.